hexterminal/open-source-engines/README.md

 - **[Pygame](https://www.pygame.org)** - A free and open-source cross-platform library for the development of multimedia applications like video games using Python. [[source]](https://github.com/pygame/pygame)

 - **[Pyxel](https://www.pyxelstudio.net)** - A retro game engine for Python. [[source]](https://github.com/kitao/pyxel)

+- **[UPBGE](https://kitsuystudio.itch.io/upbge-026)** - A free and open-source Windows only game making software integrated with Blender using Python.

 ## Rust